At Tattingstone CEVC Primary School science is taught through a two year rolling programme.

 In Computing we are currently using the Switched on Computing scheme.
 The sessions are very engaging and fun for the children.
 We work on a 2 year rolling programme.

-Last year our children have taken part in a variety of different activities including taking part in Crumble and CoSpace at BT Adastral park.
-Hopefully we will be able to take part in these sessions soon.
+Previously, our children have taken part in a variety of different activities including taking part in Crumble and CoSpace at BT Adastral park.
+Hopefully we will be able to take part in these sessions again soon.

-In Spring term we had a trip to the 02 Arena where several children took part in the Young Voices concert.
+During the Spring term children have the opportunity to take part in the Young Voices concert at the O2.
 This is an amazing experience for the children not only the whole trip to London but also singing with 8,000 other children in the Arena.
+Fingers crossed this happens in June 2021.

-Children in Grebes class (years 4,5 & 6) are currently being taught as a whole class how to play the flute by Suffolk Music service.
-They are doing incredibly well and picking up not only how to play the flute but also for some children how to read music.
-Well done Grebes.
+Children in Kingfishers class are currently being taught as a whole class how to play a selection of brass instruments by Suffolk Music service.
+They are doing incredibly well and picking up not only how to play the instruments but also for some children how to read music.
+Well done Kingfishers.

 In Art we use the Art and Design in Suffolk scheme for Key Stages 1 and 2, linking this with the National Curriculum.
 For Early Years, we use the Art in Early Years scheme.
 Our school believes art stimulates creativity and inspiration, providing a unique way of looking at the world.
 This subject enables children to express themselves through the use of colour, texture, form and pattern using different media and processes.